powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 As in the `equivalentInjection` a set of reactive power limits is defined (`MinMaxReactiveLimits` or `ReactiveCapabilityCurve`) by copying the value of the `xvalue`, `y1value` and `y2value` properties associated to the capability curve recorded in the `ReactiveCapabilityCurve` property.

-The rest of the `regulatingControl` attributes are assigned at the end of the conversion process as the control could be remote and the `regulatingTerminal` could not be defined at the current step.
-The control attributes are:
+The `regulatingControl` attributes are assigned at the end of the conversion process as the control could be remote and the `regulatingTerminal` could not be defined at the current step.
+See [Regulating Control For Generators](#regulating-control-for-generators)
-- `RegulatingTerminal` It is copied from the terminal associated to the `Terminal` property of the `regulatingControl`.
-If is not valid then the terminal associated to the created generator is used by forcing the control to local.
-- `TargetV` The `TargetValue` property of the `regulatingControl` is copied if it is not zero or not `NaN`.
-Otherwise the nominal voltage of the associated voltage level is copied.
-- `VoltageRegulatorOn` To be `true` both properties, the `enabled` of the `regulatingControl` and the `controlEnabled` of the `externalNetworkInjection` must be `true`.

-At the current CGMES import version only voltage control is supported in generators and the percent of the coordinated reactive control, `qPercent` property, is recorded as an extension class of the generator.

 #### Shunt Compensator